Koromix/rygel/web/koffi.dev/pages/pointers.md

 - **Struct pointers**: Use of struct pointers by C libraries fall in two cases: avoid (potentially) expensive copies, and to let the function change struct contents (output or input/output arguments).
 - **Opaque pointers**: the library does not expose the contents of the structs, and only provides you with a pointer to it (e.g. `FILE *`).
 Only the functions provided by the library can do something with this pointer, in Koffi we call this an opaque type.
 This is usually done for ABI-stability reason, and to prevent library users from messing directly with library internals.
 - **Pointers to primitive types**: This is more rare, and generally used for output or input/output arguments.
 The Win32 API has a lot of these.
-- **Arrays**: in C, you dynamically-sized arrays are usually passed to functions with pointers, either NULL-terminated (or any other sentinel value) or with an additional length argument.
+- **Arrays**: in C, dynamically-sized arrays are usually passed to functions with pointers, either NULL-terminated (or any other sentinel value) or with an additional length argument.

+Koffi uses BigInt numbers to represent pointers.

-# Pointer types
+# Data pointers

 ## Struct pointers

-The following Win32 example uses `GetCursorPos()` (with an output parameter) to retrieve and show the current cursor position.
+The following Win32 example uses `GetCursorPos()` (with an [output parameter](output)) to retrieve and show the current cursor position.

 ```js
 import koffi from 'koffi';